kizeo/kizeo-forms-documentations/docs/deep-linking.md

 ## Different access points enabled

-`kizeoforms://--/` open Kizeo Forms mobile app.
+`kizeoforms://--/` opens the Kizeo Forms mobile app.

-`kizeoforms://--/login` redirect to login screen.
+`kizeoforms://--/login` redirects to the login screen.

-`kizeoforms://--/login/:code` redirect to login screen with a pre-filled company code. `:code` must be replaced by the company code.
+`kizeoforms://--/login/:code` redirects to the login screen with a pre-filled company code. `:code` must be replaced by the company code.

-`kizeoforms://--/favorites` redirect to favorite forms.
+`kizeoforms://--/favorites` redirects to the favorite forms.

-`kizeoforms://--/settings` redirect to application settings.
+`kizeoforms://--/settings` redirects to the application settings.

-`kizeoforms://--/forms` redirect to form list.
+`kizeoforms://--/forms` redirects to the form list.

-`kizeoforms://--/forms/:formId` redirect to data filling, `:formId` must be replaced by the ID of the form definition.
+`kizeoforms://--/forms/:formId` redirects to data filling, `:formId` must be replaced by the ID of the form definition.

-`kizeoforms://--/stats` redirect to stats.
+`kizeoforms://--/stats` redirects to the stats.

-`kizeoforms://--/data` redirect to data list.
+`kizeoforms://--/data` redirects to the data list.

-`kizeoforms://--/receipts` redirect to inbox.
+`kizeoforms://--/receipts` redirects to the inbox.

 #### Notes

-- In case the user is not yet logged in, deep links will allow him to access only the login page.
+- In case the user is not yet logged in, deep links will allow the user to access only the login page.

-- If the user is already logged in, deep links will not allow him to access the login screen.
+- If the user is already logged in, deep links will not allow the user to access the login screen.
 The user will be automatically redirected to the main screen.

 ## Data creation

 `kizeoforms://--/forms/:formId?tag1=value1&tag2=value2&tag3=value3`
-with `:formId` replaced by ID of the form definition.
+with `:formId` replaced by the ID of the form definition.
-`tag1`, `tag2`, `tag3`, etc... are fields tag names of the form definition, `value1`, `value2`, `value3`, etc... are the are the corresponding values ​​that will be entered.
+`tag1`, `tag2`, `tag3`, etc... are the fields tag names of the form definition, `value1`, `value2`, `value3`, etc... are the corresponding values ​​that will be entered.

 ### Type of fields enabled